A look back on 2022

 Our facial age estimation technology can play an important role in protecting young people and improving online safety, so we were thrilled when it was approved by the German regulator, KJM, for the highest level of age assurance.
 This means it can be used for 18+ adult content.

 President Macron launched his international innovation lab on the protection of children in a high-level meeting with a selection of platforms and NGOs at Elysée Palace.
-In the meeting, Brigitte Macron asked Meta directly, very intrigued whether their implementation of Yoti’s facial age estimation technology to assess the age of minors worked.
-Meta confirmed our technology was helping to create age-appropriate experiences for young people.
+In the meeting, Brigitte Macron asked one Yoti customer directly, very intrigued whether their implementation of Yoti’s facial age estimation technology to assess the age of minors worked.
+They confirmed our technology was helping to create age-appropriate experiences for young people.
 Merci!

 Completed a summer of supermarket trials